Limited Clients. Proven Results.

 Temporary Protection Order

-Just being charged with a Lorain domestic violence will result in the issuance of a temporary protection order or TPO.
+Just being charged with a Lorain domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict:

 - Where you live.